I will take a hiatus from writing on Go Backpacking in September to focus on my next book, a travel guide to Lima.

-I’ve already written and scheduled a few final Mexico posts for September, and Mark will continue to contribute on a weekly basis.
+I've already written and scheduled a few final Mexico posts for September, and Mark will continue to contribute weekly.

-Combined with Colin’s knowledge from living in Peru for a much longer period of time, I think we’re both in a terrific position to publish a high quality travel guide.
+Combined with Colin's knowledge from living in Peru for a much more extended period, I think we're both in a terrific position to publish a high-quality travel guide.

 To refresh your memory, here are a few of my many highlights from Peru: